 Denise is grateful for the opportunities her daughter has been given in the modelling industry.
 “Whenever I am privileged enough to watch Kathleen at a photoshoot, I see a completely different character,” she says.
 “It’s just Kathleen taking the reins of her life and becoming who she is meant to be.”

-Goldstein and Humberstone are joined at Zebedee by Renee Bryant-Mulcare, a model and stylist living in Birmingham, England.
+Goldstein and Humberstone are joined at Zebedee by Renee Bryant-Mulcare, a model and stylist living in Birmingham.
 Bryant-Mulcare has paraplegia and is a full-time wheelchair user.
 “When I was younger, I never thought it could be possible to be doing what I’m doing now,” says Bryant-Mulcare.
 “I never saw anybody that looked like me — in the media or fashion industry.
 So, to have a whole agency that is based on embracing those who have disabilities, I think is truly amazing.”

 In addition to her involvement in the fashion industry, Bryant-Mulcare is following in her mentors’ footsteps by opening a business dedicated to helping those who, like her, have a disability.
 “I will be starting my very own yoga, fitness, and well-being classes for other individuals who have disabilities,” she says.
 “This is something that I came up with after thinking to myself, What was missing for me growing up with my disability?
 What could have perhaps made it easier for me to accept myself?”
 Her answer: representation.

 But too often, young people with disabilities — including Down syndrome, Muscular Dystrophy, ALS, and Multiple Sclerosis, and amputations — aren’t given the chance to prove themselves in the modelling industry, among other industries.
-“People with disabilities need to be recognized and represented in the best possible way because historically people who have a disability have been left out of the diversity debate,” says Proctor.
+“People with disabilities need to be recognised and represented in the best possible way because historically people who have a disability have been left out of the diversity debate,” says Proctor.
 “People with disabilities are still the largest and most underrepresented minority group in the media and fashion industries.”

 Proctor and Johnson point to a couple of reasons for why they think that is.
 “It seems to be the last thing that casting directors and brands think about,” says Johnson.
 “Sure, companies want their campaigns to be diverse.
 They want them to be inclusive, to represent the population.
 But still, disabilities don’t show up on people's radars, which I think is more of a long-term, systemic problem.”
-Other reasons that Proctor and Johnson have encountered are that some brands think customers don’t want to see people with disabilities in campaigns or worry that if they do include people with disabilities in their campaigns, that they’ll be criticized for tokenizing them or perhaps get the language and imagery wrong.
+Other reasons that Proctor and Johnson have encountered are that some brands think customers don’t want to see people with disabilities in campaigns or worry that if they do include people with disabilities in their campaigns, that they’ll be criticised for tokenising them or perhaps get the language and imagery wrong.
 “They worry that it might affect the money that they bring in, too,” says Johnson.
 But the biggest issue of all is that many companies, according to Johnson, have never had models with disabilities put in front of them.
 “For a long time, we thought, What are we doing wrong?” she says.
 But after submitting their models time and time again for potential projects, as well as cold-calling and emailing casting directors to insist that they let Zebedee models and actors audition, directors finally started to give in.
 “I think they just got sick of us,” Johnson says.
-“But also, I believe that brands are finally starting to realize the value in including people with disabilities in their campaigns.”
+“But also, I believe that brands are finally starting to realise the value in including people with disabilities in their campaigns.”

 Proctor is right, and there’s proof in the positive response to Goldstein’s viral Gucci campaign.
 “Can this be our new normal?”
 Amber Shirley wrote in a comment, to which another user, Nikki McBride, responded, “I couldn’t agree more.”
 Media outlets ranging from Vanity Fair and Glamour to the BBC and The Today Show praised the campaign for its inclusivity.
 “I uploaded an Instagram post about Ellie and it's gone absolutely viral,” says Johnson.
 “There have been no negative comments.”